This varies from person to person.

 At the end of two weeks the Reservation terminates with the understanding that you will:

-Your third payment is made at settlement from the proceeds of the sale of your existing house.
+Your third payment is made at settlement from the proceeds of the sale of your existing house sale of your existing house or completion of your Fairway Gardens home if it is still under construction at the time you pay your deposit.

-You may have a significant surplus from the changeover from your previous house to your new village home, or you may have had to liquidate assessable assets to pay for it.
+This will depend on your individual circumstances.
+You may have a significant surplus from the changeover from your previous house to your new village home, or you may use some cash or liquidate other assets to purchase your new village home.
 In either event it is probable that your assessable assets will have changed with respect to your Centrelink pension and it is advisable to contact Centrelink to discuss your personal situation.
 Visit www.centrelink.gov.au for details.

 You give us written notice of your intention to sell.
+NVC Group will advertise and attend to the sale.
 Following the sale of your Fairway Gardens home you are paid, at settlement, the purchase price paid by new residents less the accumulated amounts due for payment under the terms of your Village Contract.
-This is structured to ensure that you or your estate receives the benefit of any growth in the market value of your Fairway Gardens home while it was yours.
+This is structured to ensure that you or your estate receives a benefit from any growth in the market value of your Fairway Gardens home while it was yours.

 With a modern coastal façade, and high quality finishes, the well-appointed villas combine stylish open-plan designs with quality features and fittings, creating the ultimate in luxurious living.